Merci-chao/userChrome.js/README.md

 ## Changelog
 📥 [Download the Lastest Version](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js)

+**Version 4.7.1**
+- Fixed an issue that occurred when selecting a tab from a collapsed group, where the action was related to split view.
+- The New Tab button now has an animation when the tab bar switches between scrollable and non-scrollable.

 **Version 4.7**
 - Improvement
 	- Dragging to group tabs is now supported when using the indicator to move.
 Modify `browser.tabs.dragDrop.createGroup.enabled` or `browser.tabs.dragDrop.createGroup.delayMS` to adjust the behavior.